 Unlike most of my posts, which are more boring than Sunday afternoon tea at Grandma’s house, we’re actually going to have fun with this one!
 See, look how fun this is!
 I’m using exclamation points, so you know it’s all fun and games and probably rainbows! !!! !
 You should probably settle down a little before we get started.
 Here’s a paper bag to hyperventilate into.

-When it gets more complicated is when an outside party uses a credit default swap to make a bet on debt he doesn’t even own.
+When it gets more complicated is when an outside party uses credit default swaps to make a bet on debt he doesn’t even own.
 That investor doesn’t buy the credit default swap because they want insurance, they want an easy way to bet on the future of a certain company.
 Before the mortgage crisis of 2008, this is exactly what a few investors did, using credit default swaps to bet against the crappiest mortgages.

 In exchange for only a few million every 6 months, these investors were taking on positions worth billions.
 If I remember correctly from Michael Lewis’s book on this, (The Big Short, which is highly recommended) the premiums on these credit default swaps were only 10 or 20 basis points per year.
 Meaning, an investor could bet against $1M worth of mortgages for only $10-20k.
 It doesn’t take a genius to figure out how this can end up very bad, especially considering AIG was taking these premiums as fast as they could.